KnugiHK/Hong-Kong-ID-Card-Verification-Algorithm-MultiLang/README.md

 # Hong-Kong-ID-Card-verification-algorithm
-An algorithm for verifying Hong Kong ID Card number
+An algorithm for verifying Hong Kong ID Card number.

 You can use this algorithm in anywhere.